psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 ## 2. Alert errors with Logic App

-[Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-what-are-logic-apps) are yet another Azure service to automate infrastructural processes.
-Once I was really impressed by [this video](https://www.youtube.com/watch?v=faIvOYpcUq4) where the guy easily sends emails with Azure and even create Wunderlist tasks which I am a big fan of.
-So here I decided to give Logic Apps a try.
+[Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-what-are-logic-apps) are yet another Azure service to manage some collateral routines.
+Once I was impressed by [this video](https://www.youtube.com/watch?v=faIvOYpcUq4) where the guy easily sends emails from Azure and even creates Wunderlist tasks which I am a big fan of.
+I decided to give Logic Apps a try.

 ### So close...

-Logic Apps are about integrating so at first I decided to look if there already exists some trigger about Blob Storages.
+Logic Apps are about integrating so at first I looked if there already exists some trigger about Blob Storage.
 I searched for "Blob Storage" and...
-Yes it does exist!
+Yes it exists!
 ![Blob storage trigger]({{ site.baseurl }}/images/post-1/blob-storage-trigger.png "Blob storage trigger")

 Seems to be just the right thing.
 But here is the problem.
 One needs to specify the exact container path there:
 ![Blob storage trigger: specify container]({{ site.baseurl }}/images/post-1/blob-storage-trigger-specify-container.png "Blob storage trigger: specify container")

 It is not possible in this case because with time blobs keep appearing in new folders.
-New folders may appear every hour.
+New folders may be created every hour.
 I was desperate to find some wildcards but all in vain.
 So, I had to find less elegant solution.

+One way was to manually control where log blobs go.
+That meant I needed to  fall back to logging libraries, [create](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-dotnet-how-to-use-blobs) some _CloudBlobClient_ in code and make it send all the logs in one folder which then could be accessed by the trigger specified above.
+This is feasible, however I did not like the idea of having all the logs in one folder and also wished to avoid writing code for cross-cutting concerns in my app.

-I read [this article](http://www.chrisjohnson.io/2016/04/24/parsing-azure-blob-storage-logs-using-azure-functions/) where the guy basically faced the same problem but his approach of solving it seemed too cumbersome for me and too much coding for such a task.
-I applied a different approach.
+Another approach is to go hard with Azure Functions which can be [integrated](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob) with blob storage as well.
+[Here](http://www.chrisjohnson.io/2016/04/24/parsing-azure-blob-storage-logs-using-azure-functions/) the guy goes for it when having a similar problem.
+But I felt it is also too cumbersome and just too much coding for such a task.

+I decided to stick with Logic Apps and see how it goes.
+Here is my way.

 ### 2.1 Manually schedule the task